fnuecke/sedna/README.md

 ## Endianness

 The emulator presents itself as a little-endian system to code running inside it.
-This should also work correctly on bit-endian host systems, but has not been tested.
+This should also work correctly on big-endian host systems, but has not been tested.

 ## Tests